Book Three (Chapters XXV-XXXII)

 keel: longest framework on a boat; flatbottomed vessel

 Part I Achille's loss of historic identity serves as the main theme of this chapter.
 This is done with the use of imagery, especially uprooted trees.
 Achille knows a future that he cannot discuss with others.
 This future is given the air of a lost identity.
-While Achille chews kola nut and drinks palm wine (ritualistic acts), he listens to a griot whose song is compared to a melody of an African instrument, telling the story of an African mythic character who for a blasphemous act is directed off course.
+While Achille chews kola nut and drinks palm wine (ritualistic acts), he listens to a griot whose song is compared to a melody of an African instrument and tells the story of an African mythic character who is directed off course for a blasphemous act.
 This involves forgetting the gods of his heritage, which are replaced by an albino god.
 One morning Achille leaves open the door to his hut (which was given to him to enjoy with a wife, however he has lost Helen) and goes down to a clearing calling out the gods names, but the trees do not listen and he is left standing next to an uprooted tree.

 Part II Achille withdraws from the other villagers and goes to a river where he sees a reflection of a canoe but does not associate it with the canoe.
 The imagery of a shadow or reflection not being associated with its initial object becomes a prominent allusion.
 At dawn he wakes to the sound of a cockcrow inside his head.
 He is sad to find himself in bed at home and goes down to the river.
-He sees the other men working together but he feels estranged.
-He drinks alcohol to make him feel better but it stirs up melancholy memories of Philoctete.
+He sees the other men working together, but he feels estranged.
+Achille tries to clear his thoughts by drinking beer, but the drink only stirs up melancholic memories of Philoctete.

-Overall Thoughts: The imagery of a detachment from identity mirrors the way Achille feels toward the other men working down at the river.
-In the dreamlike submersion under the sea where Achille experiences old ship wrecks being covered by nature and the transformation from a fishlike being to a human show his descent into his past, the shadow, to regain his historical identity, and thus bridging the gap between the shadow or reflection and it's initial object.
+Interpretive Commentary: The imagery of a detachment from identity mirrors the way Achille feels toward the other men working down at the river.
+In the dreamlike submersion under the sea Achille experiences old ship wrecks covered by nature and his transformation from a fishlike being to a human.
+This sequence of events show his descent into his past, the shadow, to regain his historical identity, and thus bridge the gap between the shadow or reflection and its initial object.

 Mitre: A traditional headgear.

-'Part I' Achille hears axes cutting trees, these echoes are the “prediction and memory” of a village.
+'Part I' Achille hears axes cutting trees, these echoes are the “prediction and memory” of a village that had been raided while Achille was there.
 A tribe attacks with a “drizzle of shafts arched and fanned over the screaming huts.”
 Archers trample the yams, and the fishermen come running from the shore.
-The attack stops quickly, "yielding slaves", and Achille walks through the village, with open doors like “open graves.”
+The raid was a swift surprise, making it especially successful.
+The attack stopped quickly, "yielding slaves", in other words 15 slaves were taken from the village, and Achille walks through the village, with open doors like “open graves.”

 Part II Achille climbs a ridge watching the working men turn to ants and disappear.
 He goes down into the village encircled by a thorn barrier; its abandoned.
 He goes through a door to find Seven Seas, who is deaf and blind.
 He wonders where all the dead are (the bodies being from a different time).
 The bodies have disappeared into their own souls.
-Achille dies emotionally.
+Achille relives his sadness about slavery and dies emotionally..

 Part III He walks back to the council hut and finds a griot.
 The griot holds ashes in one hand, and thuds his chest; which is compared to a rotted and caved canoe.
 Seven Seas is linked to this rotting canoe.
 Achille, playing a mock war game, finds an oar and uses it as a weapon.
 He swims over to the opposite shoreline, where he has a fit a madness (which he associates with Hector) in the mangroves.
 This feeling of insanity lingers behind, and he attacks it with the oar splitting its head.
 Achille then starts to believe he can change the future and make the river flow backward.
 But he is grabbed by a vine at his ankle like a shackle.
 Ants crawl over him and “his blind eyes stared from the mud” (148).
 He lies there with the lingering madness, the bow, and the broken oar.